ilbers/isar/doc/user_manual.md

 apt install qemu
 ```

+Isar has two execution modes: privileged (default), and rootless.
+The mode
+only determines how Isar obtains the privileges needed during a build; it does
+not affect the generated artifacts.
+The following sections describe their
+respective host requirements and setup.

-### Setup Sudo
+### Privileged Builds

-Isar requires `sudo` rights without password to work with `chroot`.
+Privileged execution requires `sudo` rights without password to work with `chroot`.
 To add them, use the following steps:
 ```
  # visudo
 ```